tapilab/is-odutfoy/README.md

 This is a very brief outline of the Project.
-For more information please refer to docs/report/Mid_Report.pdf.
+For more information please refer to docs/report/final_Report.pdf.
-Replicate.ipynb contains the code use to obtain the results below (except for the baseline).
+Replicate.ipynb contains the code used to obtain the results below.
 Collect.ipynb cotains the code used to fetch and process the data.